TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Concepts/Extbase/Reference/Caching.rst

 Caching
 ==============================

-Furthermore, Extbase is clearing the TYPO3 cache automatically for update processes.
+Extbase clears the TYPO3 cache automatically for update processes.
 This is called *Automatic cache clearing*.
 This functionality is activated by default.
 If a domain object is inserted, changed, or deleted, then the cache of the corresponding page in which the object is located is cleared.
 Additionally the setting